-- 164 In a CFSS meeting, some standard setters indicated that in their jurisdiction there was strong support for goodwill amortisation.
+- 111164 In a CFSS meeting, some standard setters indicated that in their jurisdiction there was strong support for goodwill amortisation.
+One of the standard setters expressed the view that for those components of goodwill that were clearly identifiable it made sense to amortise them because their value would diminish over time.
 Some of them pointed out the peculiarities of this asset and the convenience of amortisation to reduce it.
 A different national standard setter stated, in a closed meeting, that a change is not justified as it has not been demonstrated that the impairment test does not work.
 In his group there is a majority for keeping the impairment-only model, however, differences were narrow.
 They also indicated that there are no new arguments on whether goodwill is a wasting asset or not.
 Assembled workforce could be a wasting asset, but many other parts probably not.
-On the 'age of goodwill' they consider this information easy to be provided but it loses its relevance and reliability as time passes (when entering into restructurings or selling parts of CGUs). - 165 An enforcer prefers the reintroduction of amortisation as the current impairment test model has failed.
+On the 'age of goodwill' they consider this information easy to be provided but it loses its relevance and reliability as time passes (when entering into restructurings or selling parts of CGUs). - An enforcer prefers the reintroduction of amortisation as the current impairment test model has failed.
 Although goodwill is not a wasting asset, it would reduce the continuing increase in the amount of goodwill recognised on companies' balance sheets.
-However, he also recognised that there would be possible areas of debate, such as the amortisation period.

-- 166 From a valuation perspective, goodwill contains important assets which are not wasting in nature (i.e. company's reputation, assembled workforce, going concern value).
-Therefore, amortisation would not be based on a sound understanding of the useful life of the underlying components and would not be helpful in understanding the value creation process of a company. - 167 Research proves that goodwill is perceived as an asset as there is a positive relation between equity market values and reported goodwill.
+However, he also recognised that there would be possible areas of debate, such as the amortisation period. - 113166 From a valuation perspective, goodwill contains important assets which are not wasting in nature (i.e. company's reputation, assembled workforce, going concern value).
+Therefore, amortisation would not be based on a sound understanding of the useful life of the underlying components and would not be helpful in understanding the value creation process of a company. - 114167 Research proves that goodwill is perceived as an asset as there is a positive relation between equity market values and reported goodwill.
 Research also shows that its value increased after the adoption of the impairment-only model.
-From an academic perspective, reintroducing goodwill amortisation can have the following consequences: - a) There is some evidence that goodwill amortisation might understate the goodwill value decline as perceived by stock markets; - b) Concerns that it would bring additional area of judgment, such as the determination of the amortisation period; - c) Users would lose useful information inherent in the impairment test; - d) Amortising goodwill will result in less useful information as the economic meaning of it is unclear, especially with linear amortisation. - 168 Another academic highlighted that the amortisation of goodwill may not be a solution and that a high-level disclosure related to the impairment test should be developed while ensuring comparability.
+From an academic perspective, reintroducing goodwill amortisation can have the following consequences: - a) There is some evidence that goodwill amortisation might understate the goodwill value decline as perceived by stock markets; - b) Concerns that it would bring additional area of judgment, such as the determination of the amortisation period; - c) Users would lose useful information inherent in the impairment test; - d) Amortising goodwill will result in less useful information as the economic meaning of it is unclear, especially with linear amortisation. - 115168 Another academic highlighted that the amortisation of goodwill may not be a solution and that a high-level disclosure related to the impairment test should be developed while ensuring comparability.